HiTechGen/Ani2Cmd/README.md

 <b>How to disable account administrator?</b>

-• Use the Command Prompt instructions below for Windows 10 Home.
-Right-click the Start menu (or press Windows key + X) > Computer Management, then expand Local Users and Groups > Users.
+• Right-click the Start menu (or press Windows key + X) > Computer Management, then expand Local Users and Groups > Users.
 Select the Administrator account, right click on it then click Properties.
 Uncheck Account is disabled, click Apply then OK.
 ___
 >Q3: Why it do nothing when I input the video archive in extract/convert UI?